Professor Catharine Lumby (Director)

 Jan Müller, CEO of the National Film and Sound Archive

 I am a cultural historian in the Department of Modern History, Politics and International Relations.
 I have written extensively on the history of Australian popular culture and the representation of history in popular culture, especially on television and radio.
 My last book, Friday on Our Minds: Popular Culture since 1945 (2009) was shortlisted for the 2010 NSW Premier's Australian History Prize, and I was awarded an Australian Learning and Teaching Council citation for my teaching in 2010.
 In 2014, my radio documentary feature, Public Intimacies: The 1974 Royal Commission on Human Relationships won the NSW Premier’s Audio Visual history Prize (I shared the award with Catherine Freyne and Timothy Nicastri).
 With Dr Tanya Evans and Dr Clare Wright, I co-convened the Presenting the Past symposium on history and the media held in September 2013, and for History Week 2015 I convened the Public and Popular Histories of Anzac Symposium, which investigated the ways that Anzac was represented in film, television and popular culture.
-My co-edited book (with Dr Clare Monagle and Dr Jeannine Baker), Small Screens: Essays on Contemporary Australian Television was published by Monash University Publishing in September 2016.
+My co-edited book (with A/Prof Clare Monagle and Dr Jeannine Baker), Small Screens: Essays on Contemporary Australian Television was published by Monash University Publishing in September 2016.
+My most recent book, The Seventies: The Personal, the Political and the Making of Modern Australia, was published in March 2019 by NewSouth Books.
+It examines the cultural, social, and political impact of the women's and gay and lesbian movements, particularly the ways in which they troubled the boundary between public and private with their activism.

 I am an Emeritus Professor in the Department of Modern History, Politics and International Relations, and served as the Deputy Director of the CMH until 2017.
 My work focuses on media history and Australian politics.
 I was a pioneer of radio history, the history of newspaper circulation, and the early history of market research.
 In more recent years my work has covered the history of talkback radio, public opinion, and political campaigning.
 My most recent book is Divided Nation?
 Indigenous Affairs and the Imagined Public (Melbourne University Press, 2007), co-authored with Tim Rowse.